 When you work with us, you don’t have to choose between the oversight of a construction manager and the execution of a general contractor.
 We’ve built our process to give you the dedicated partnership of a CM and the hands-on project leadership of a GC.
 We believe this integrated approach is the best way to bring your vision to life, ensuring your project is managed with expertise and care from the first conversation to the final walkthrough.
 It’s how we deliver the award-winning results our clients love.

-Our Comprehensive, Hands-On Approach
+Our All-in-One, Hands-On Process

 At THP Builders, we join your team right from the start.
 Much like a construction manager, we get involved during the early planning stages, sometimes before a single design is finalized.
 We see ourselves as an extension of your team, working collaboratively to define the project’s scope and optimize your budget.
 This early partnership is key to a successful remodel.
 By being there from day one, we help shape the project thoughtfully, ensuring the plan is solid before construction begins.
 We then manage every aspect of the build, from hiring our trusted subcontractors to overseeing the daily work on-site, providing a truly comprehensive service.
 You can learn more about our philosophy on our About page.